Learn about the different options you have for borrowing and renewing library materials.

 Currently enrolled students of St. Catherine University have full borrowing privileges.
 Seniors auditing our classes have borrowing but not interlibrary loan privileges.
 Students from other CLIC member libraries also have full borrowing privileges, as long as they have a valid ID from their own institution in hand.

 Faculty (including adjunct), staff, currently enrolled graduate students, and Sisters of St. Joseph of Carondelet have full borrowing privileges.
 Must have institution ID card to check out materials.

 Alumnae/i are eligible for an Alumnae/i Card with restricted borrowing privileges after filling out an application at the Circulation Desk.
 Processing these card requests may take several business days.

 Visiting Scholars are eligible for a library card with a letter of affiliation from their home institution.
 Borrowing privileges are restricted.
 Apply for a card at the Circulation Desk or by contacting the circulation supervisor (St. Paul 651.690.6648 or Minneapolis 651.690.7898).
 Processing these card requests may take several business days.

 Neighbors of the University, defined as those living in the following zip code areas: 55102, 55104, 55105, 55114, 55116, 55406, and 55454, may purchase a Neighbor Card with restricted borrowing privileges for an annual fee of $15.
 Apply for the card online through the St. Catherine Marketplace.
 Processing these card requests may take several business days.

 The loan period for most is determined by the status of the borrower.

-These items may be checked out, but are not requestable through the library catalog.
+These items may be checked out in person, but are not requestable through CLICsearch.
 The loan period is determined by the status of the borrower

-Periodicals may NOT be checked out.
-Special arrangements may be made through the circulation library staff for in-classroom use or to accommodate special photocopying needs.
+Periodicals may not be checked out.
+Special arrangements may be made through the library staff for in-classroom use or to accommodate special photocopying needs.

 Reference books may not be checked out except by special permission of the library staff for in-classroom use.